nutanix/ntnx-api-cmdlet-help/md/en-US/Get-Metric.md

 PS C:\>  Get-Metric -Server 10.46.28.31 -ClusterName mycluster -Metrics controller_num_iops -StartTimeSecsAgo 600 -EndTimeSecsAgo 0 -IntervalInSecs 60
 ```

-Displays the metric controller_num_iops from 600 seconds ago till now with 60 seconds of interval from the cluster.
+Displays the metric controller_num_iops from 600 seconds ago till now with 60 seconds of the interval from the cluster.
 To get cluster name use `Get-Cluster` command.

 ### Example 2
 ```powershell